callstack/react-native-ios-kit/README.md

 ## Made with ❤️ at Callstack

 `react-native-ios-kit` is an open source project and will always remain free to use.
 If you think it's cool, please star it 🌟.
-[Callstack][callstack-readme-with-love] is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!
+[Callstack](callstack-readme-with-love) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

 <!-- badges -->

 [build-badge]: https://img.shields.io/circleci/project/github/callstack/react-native-ios-kit/master.svg?style=flat-square
 [build]: https://circleci.com/gh/callstack/react-native-ios-kit
 [version-badge]: https://img.shields.io/npm/v/react-native-ios-kit.svg?style=flat-square